robi29/VisualV/README.md

 - Press F11 to enable/disable heat haze effect.

 # ENB Series + ReShade
-If you want to have ENB Series and ReShade preset at the same time, you have to change name of file dxgi.dll to ReShade64.dll, then in enblocal.ini change "EnableProxyLibrary" to true, "InitProxyFunctions" to false and "ProxyLibrary" value to ReShade64.dll.
+If you want to have ENB Series and ReShade preset at the same time, you have to change "EnableProxyLibrary" to true, "InitProxyFunctions" to false and "ProxyLibrary" value to d3d11.dll.

 For example:
 ```
 [PROXY]
 EnableProxyLibrary=true
 InitProxyFunctions=false
-ProxyLibrary=ReShade64.dll
+ProxyLibrary=d3d11.dll
 ```